-Bettie Page Dances to the oddball Netherlands
+Bettie Page Dances to the oddball Netherlands"

 New Wave band Gruppo Sportivo's song "Superman